HAVE YOU BEEN CHARGED WITH A CRIME AND HAVE NO OR LIMITED PRIOR CRIMINAL RECORD?

 Think You’re Eligible?

-After reviewing this page, if you think that you are eligible for the Non-Violent Misdemeanor Diversion Program and want to participate, here’s what you can do:
+After reviewing this page, if you think that you are eligible for the Diversion Program and want to participate, here’s what you can do:

 - Contact your attorney, if you are represented, and let them know of your interest in the program.

-- If you are not represented, call the Fond du Lac County District Attorney’s Office at (920) 929-3048 and ask to speak to the Diversion Coordinator, Laura Kohl.
+- If you are not represented, call the Fond du Lac County District Attorney’s Office at (920) 929-3048 and ask to speak to the Diversion Coordinator.

-The Non-Violent Misdemeanor Diversion Program is a 12 month period of supervision during which a participant’s criminal case is suspended.
-It allows offenders the opportunity to demonstrate their rehabilitation and in return have their misdemeanor case dismissed.
+The Diversion Program is generally a 12 month period of supervision during which a participant’s criminal case is adjourned.
+It allows offenders the opportunity to demonstrate their rehabilitation and in return have their case dismissed.

-During the 12 month period, the offender will work with the Diversion Coordinator, an Assistant District Attorney who’s job is to supervise participants in the program.
+During the supervision period, the offender will work with the Diversion Coordinator, who’s job is to supervise participants in the program.

 Each offender will be required to complete certain tasks or activities during their supervision, as well as not committing any further illegal acts.
 Supervision requirements depend upon each individual offender.
 Examples of such requirements are the payment of restitution, counseling, and/or community service.